 Does home feel like a safe place to talk?

 Where would we both be comfortable talking?

 Is there a location special to me and the person I’m talking with?

 Coming out at school can be a great way for some to connect with other LGBTQ classmates.
-School can also be an unsafe space for many people.
+Still, school can be an unsafe place for many people.
 When thinking about coming out at school, make sure to keep your safety and wellness in mind.
 You may want to make a safety plan for school if you feel like you might face some tough times.

 How would being out at school make me feel?